battleaxedotco/tool-docs/docs/rubberhose2/build.md

     left />

 ### Glitch: backward rig
-If your rig creation produces some kind of weird, inside-out rotation and alignment, it's probably because of the order in which you selected the layers.
+If your rig creation produces some kind of weird, inside-out rotation, it's probably because of the order in which you selected the layers.
 Be sure you select the top-most layer first (upper arm/leg) then the lower layer before creating the rig.

 Select layers in the right order or embrace the weird looking.